inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 25. Click :guilabel:`OK`.

 Now your new layer, :guilabel:`Indonesia_terproyeksi`, will be shown in the layers panel.
-If you turn off “on the fly” reprojection, this layer will still be shown correctly, because it has been reprojected into the same CRS as the project (and the continents layer).
+If you turn off 'on the fly' reprojection, this layer will still be shown correctly, because it has been reprojected into the same CRS as the project (and the continents layer).